PKU-Alignment/omnisafe/docs/source/baserl/trpo.rst

          ^^^
          -  It is prohibitively costly to form the full Hessian matrix.

-         -  How to compute the maximal step length such that the KL divergence is satisfied.
+         -  How to compute the maximal step length such that the KL divergence is satisfied ?

-         -  How to ensure improvement of the surrogate objective and satisfaction of the KL divergence.
+         -  How to ensure improvement of the surrogate objective and satisfaction of the KL divergence ?
     .. grid-item::
       :columns: 12 6 6 6